Camino de Santiago, Days 14 & 15

 After several hours walking, we all decided to stop for food.
 Scott and I had iced tea and tortilla potata.
 Jeremy and Katrina were serious about taking a long break with their meal.
 They had hamburgers and beer!
 Scott and I couldn’t imagine having such a big meal when we still had hours of walking ahead.
 Plus, Scott falls asleep after drinking beer, so that wouldn’t work!

 It was a good test of our patience to sit through the long lunch.
-Scott and I didn’t usually take long breaks but we were really enjoying the company of our new friends.
+Scott and I didn’t usually take long breaks but we really enjoyed the company of our new friends.

 Late in the afternoon we arrived in the small town of Hotanas.
 It was a relief to come upon this charming town after walking 19 miles.